Business Loans

 Here are some unsecured business borrowing methods you may come across:

-Working capital loans: This is a loan to support a company's day to day operating costs rather than a purchase or investment.
-They're normally repaid within a year, so are short term loans.
+• Working capital loans: This is a loan to support a company's day to day operating costs rather than a purchase or investment.
+They're short term loans and are usually repaid within a year.
 They're suitable for businesses with fluctuating earnings or variable income.

 How to get a business loan